 - In issue 2 of Godzilla: Kingdom of Monsters, there is a father who has lost his children to Godzilla in issue one.
 He spends the first half of the issue questioning why this monster would take away his children.
 It ends with him strapping explosives to his body and throwing himself at Godzilla, detonating them and only giving the King of the Monsters a nose itch.

 You took my children from me!

-Asuza Gojo saying good-bye to Baby Godzilla in Godzilla VS Mechagodzilla II and Baby trying to go with her.
-This troper cries his eyes out every time Baby grabs onto his foster mother's coat and he starts crying.
+- Asuza Gojo saying good-bye to Baby Godzilla in Godzilla VS Mechagodzilla II and Baby trying to go with her.
+Try not to cry when Baby grabs onto his foster mother's coat and he starts crying.